MatthewJWalls/Tadashi/README.md

 This app is written in Angular/Python Flask and comes pre-packaged for deployment to heroku.

-## Installation
+## Installing & Building The app

 Requires Python 2.7+.
 To install dependencies, use pip:

     pip install -r requirements.txt

-## Building & Running the App
+To build js use npm:

+    cd client
+    npm install
+    npm run make

-To build js and run the development server:
+To run the app:

-    browserify client/src/app.js -o client/static/js/app.min.js
     ./tadashi.py

 And go to your local port 5000

 ## Running the tests

-The app comes with a karma.conf.js which allows you to run the tests with the Karma test runner:
+The app comes with a karma.conf.js which allows you to run the tests with the Karma test runner, which can be ran from the npm tests command.

     cd client/
-    karma run karma.conf.js
+    npm test